Symmetry-driven Phononic Metamaterials: Generalized symmetries

-In the Section \ref{Anisotropy engineering}, we have discussed how engineering the anisotropy of a medium's elementary inclusions can tailor its macroscopic phononic properties.
-In the case of multi-layer systems, it is possible to further combine the spatial symmetries associated of each layer, thereby providing more opportunities to manipulate phononic waves.
-In this context, inter-layer rotations are a powerful tool to selectively and reconfigurably break the symmetries of the global multi-layer system.
-In turn, this can result in new physical effects, as in electronics where the concepts related to twistronics\cite{carr2017twistronics} are actively investigated.
-Recent advances have shown transposing these ideas to phononics is a valuable strategy to better and tunable wave control.
-For instance, in the case of multilayer phononic crystals, the interplay between each layers’ spatial symmetries, mediated by the twist operation, also leads to a tunable control of the dispersion.
-Specifically, emerging moir\'e patterns with long-range periodicity at specific twist angles are responsible for flat bands in the dispersion relation of the twisted multilayer, which are tightly linked to field localization and strong resonant behavior\cite{lopez2020flat,deng2020magic,gardezi2021simulating,marti2021dipolar,lopez2022theory}.
-Although the periodicity of moir\'e patterns only exists for a discrete set of twist angles, it does not limit the potential of rotations for symmetry engineering.
-Indeed, twist-driven topological effects\cite{rosa2021topological,wu2022higher} and tunable gauge fields for negative refraction\cite{yang2021demonstration} have been demonstrated over large angular ranges, as showcased on Fig.\,\ref{fig:GlobalSymm}g.
-Rotations are also relevant in the context of twisted hyperbolic metasurfaces.
-First proposed in photonics\cite{hu2020moire}, the latter consists of strongly coupled monolayers with hyperbolic dispersion which are rotated with respect to each other\cite{yves2022topological,han2024nonlocal}.
+Beyond twist-induced lattice effect, inter-layer rotations are relevant for anisotropic media (Sec.~\ref{breaking_isotropy}) as showcased by twisted hyperbolic metasurfaces, where monolayers with hyperbolic dispersion are coupled and rotated with respect to each other\cite{hu2020moire,yves2022topological,han2024nonlocal}.
 By controlling the twist angle, the bilayer system undergoes a topological transition between open and closed frequency contours for a broad range of frequencies, enabling a broadband tunability of the directionality and localization of the wave propagation.
 In particular, the transition \textit{magic-angle} corresponds to a canalization regime with enhanced wave matter interaction.
-This topological transition can also be driven by actual moir\'e patterns emerging from the symmetry mismatch between the underlying lattice and a rotated anisotropic spatial modulation of the unit cells properties, as demonstrated on an elastodynamic platform\cite{yves2022moire}.
-Moreover, twisted shear hyperbolic metasurfaces provides additional opportunities to control both the Hermitian and non-Hermitian features of the wave propagations\cite{yves2024twist}.
-Indeed, breaking the orthogonality between two detuned resonances, results in shear hyperbolic waves, originally observed with phonon-polaritons at the surface of natural monoclinic crystals\cite{passler2022hyperbolic}.
+Twist effects can also be used to rotate or shear dispersion relations in so-called twisted shear hyperbolic metasurfaces\cite{yves2024twist}.
+The corresponding orthogonality breaking between two detuned directional resonances makes possible to control both the Hermitian and non-Hermitian features of the wave propagation.
 For a fixed twist angle, the principal axis of the hyperbolic medium rotates with frequency, and the spatial distribution of loss does not match the contour’s symmetry.
-At the operating frequency, this translates into an effective material tensor $\boldsymbol{\tau}$, whose Hermitian part is diagonal while its non-Hermitian part presents some off-diagonal terms (Fig.\,\ref{fig:GlobalSymm}h).
+At the operating frequency, this translates into an effective material tensor $\bm{\tau}$, whose Hermitian part is diagonal while its non-Hermitian part presents some off-diagonal terms (Fig.\,\ref{fig:GlobalSymm}h).
 Using the twist between two detuned hyperbolic metasurfaces, this effect can be maximized, and directly results in a screwed hyperbolic field profile where some branches are overdamped and others enhanced in comparison to a conventional hyperbolic medium.
+Besides, the combination of additional rotation symmetry breakings within multilayer phononic media yields even more advanced wave manipulation\cite{han2025observation}, such as all-angle directional canalization of sound\cite{han2025all}.